 The community college has a special focus on global education, aiming to infuse global perspectives into all courses to better prepare students for an increasingly global workplace.

 Southeast Community College Lincoln ranked #8 in the CNN Money listing of community colleges in 2012 and listed among the top 120 U.S. community colleges by the Aspen Institute in 2011 and 2013.
 The community college ranked #8 among a list of 786 community colleges in the U.S. for Student Success Rates, based on graduation and retention stats.

-  Victor Valley Community College, located in Victorville, California, offers associate degrees in an array of areas.
+Victor Valley Community College, located in Victorville, California, offers associate degrees in many areas.
 The community college offers majors such as business management, registered nursing, music, welding, agriculture and natural resources, animation, criminal justice and construction technology.
 The college offers traditional classes and some online classes.

 Victor Valley Community College, one of the largest community colleges in California, has about 12,000 full–time students.

 Victor Valley College’s Health Science/Public Safety/Industrial Technology division provides career technical education.

 The Science, Technology, Engineering, and Math (S.T.E.M.) division prepares students to transfer to four–year colleges and universities and prepares them for careers requiring a math or science background.

 The Victor Valley College Office of Instruction provides traditional classes, online classes and hybrid classes